elixir-makeup/makeup_syntect/README.md

 At the moment, 205 different syntaxes are supported.
 For a list of supported languages, see [the documentation](https://steffende.github.io/makeup_syntect/MakeupSyntect.Syntaxes.html).

+MakeupSyntect automatically registers those syntaxes in Makeup's registry (exceptions see below), which allows them to be used in ExDoc and other projects using Makeup.
+The name to use when writing markdown code blocks in ExDoc is shown in brackets in the `MakeupSyntect.Syntaxes` module documentation.

 Note that by default, the following syntaxes are disabled, as the existing Makeup lexers are considered to be better:

 * `"elixir"`